Your essential guide for doing Christmas just like a German

 Stuttgart Christmas market in front of the Königsbau building.
 Photo: DPA

 Wrap up warm and get down to your nearest square.
 Chances are, it has already been transformed into a winter wonderland of lights, smelling of candied nuts and Glühwein.
-Nothing raises seasonal spirits like a German Christmas market – check out ten of this year's best here.
+Nothing raises seasonal spirits like a German Christmas market - we spotlight 8 of the most beautiful markets of 2018 here.

 6. Order your goose